 An Overview Of SSDI And SSI

 Everyone’s experience with the Social Security Disability process is different.
 Sometimes cases can be approved quickly.
 Most times, claimants have to fight for the benefits they need by filing appeals.
-You can trust that I will forcefully advocate for you at each step of the process.
+At Chermol & Fishman, LLC, you can trust that we will forcefully advocate for you at each step of the process.

-I represent people seeking Social Security Disability Insurance benefits and Supplemental Security Income benefits because of physical and mental impairments that affect their daily lives.
-My clients would rather be working, but they cannot for reasons that are beyond their control.
-I assist my clients by getting them cash benefits that help them make ends meet and the medical insurance benefits that come with being found disabled.
+Our clients would rather be working, but they cannot for reasons that are beyond their control.
+We assist our clients by getting them cash benefits that help them make ends meet and the medical insurance benefits that come with being found disabled.

-It generally takes between 12 and 18 months from when a request for hearing is filed to go before an administrative law judge for a hearing.
+It will then likely take between 12 and 18 months from when a request for a hearing is filed to go before an administrative law judge for a hearing.

 The Difference Between SSDI And SSI